nmin11/blog/content/en/about.md

 Hello!
 I'm Namgung Min, a developer who aims to grow healthy with colleagues through the right communication and collaboration culture.
 <br>
 I started my career as a junior developer in August 2022.
-I am focusing on learning AWS cloud service in my company and developing it using Go language.
+I have experience with serverless-oriented backend development at my company, primarily utilizing AWS CDKs.
 In the future, I will deepen Kotlin and Spring to enhance my capability as a back-end developer.
 <br>
 I think the most necessary competency for junior developers is the metacognitive ability to judge for themselves what they know and what they don't know.
 Therefore, I clarify what I don't know, and I solve what I don't know through well-organized questions.